vincentbergeron33/Score-Board/README.md

 # Hockey Score Board

 The website is a useful scoreboard.
 The scoreboard is set to the ball hockey timing rules but can easily use for any kind of sports as the functions have been developed to accept all kind of data numbers.
 It has been designed to be simple and easy to use for the user.
 In case the user did a mistake, he/she can easily correct it by clicking to the opposite button.
-It fits for all size of media, but I strongly suggest to use a desktop so the user can share his screen on a tv by example so all players can see the time running down.
+It fits for all size of media, but I strongly suggest using a desktop so the user can share his screen on a tv by example so all players can see the time running down.

 ![Am I Responsive](assets/images/amiresponsive.png)